rueedlinger/ev3dev-python-robot/README.md

 improve their robot.

 ## Main rules
-First rule of robo challenge, have fun and learn how to code in team and improve your code in several iterations.
+First rule of robo challenge, have fun and learn how to code in a team and improve your code in several iterations.

 Now the main rules:
 - The kits are provided and no additional kits or bricks are allowed.